April 28, 2016 • Jerod Gunsberg, Los Angeles Criminal Defense Lawyer

 But can they proceed?
 Well, that depends.
 Did your spouse or significant other make a panicked 911 call claiming that he or she was being beaten or felt like there was imminent danger?
 Were the statements made in an excited or stressed out state while they felt the imminent danger?
 Did the 911 call describe the nature of the incident and make it sound like the defendant was the one who perpetrated the attack?
 If so, then the prosecution may be able to proceed as these statements may be considered “non-testimonial” for 6th Amendment Confrontation Clause purposes and may also fall under the “Excited Utterance” exception to the hearsay rule.

-Your lawyer is in the best position to analyze whether or not there’s a realistic shot at dismissal, but the bottom line is this: Don’t be afraid to announce ready for trial against domestic violence charges!
+Your lawyer is in the best position to analyze whether or not there’s a realistic shot at dismissal, but the bottom line is this: Don’t be afraid to announce you are ready for trial against domestic violence charges!
 Putting everyone’s feet to the fire and pushing to trial is often the best way to get the best possible result in any given case.

 And another thing, if you know someone who has been subpoenaed to testify in a case involving domestic violence charges, do not under any circumstances try to dissuade them from following the directions on the subpoena.
 If there’s any question as to whether or not they are required to comply with the subpoena, they should contact a qualified criminal defense attorney for advice.